-The following graph sets forth the daily historical performance of the KRE in the period from January 2, 2018 through March 1, 2023.
+The following graph sets forth the daily historical performance of the KRE in the period from January 2, 2019 through February 23, 2024.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the KRE's hypothetical Coupon Barrier and hypothetical Threshold Value of \$36.71 (rounded to two decimal places), which is 60% of the KRE's hypothetical Starting Value of \$61.19, which was its Closing Market Price on March 1, 2023.
-The actual Starting Value, Coupon Barrier and Threshold Value will be determined on the pricing date.
+On February 23, 2024, the Closing Market Price of the KRE was \$47.87.